meheraj2325/bangla-llama/scripts/pretrain/README.md

 ## Guidelines for Llama 2 Pretraining

-If you plan to use these scripts for Llama 2 pretraining in your own languages or specifically for Tamil, follow these additional steps:
+If you plan to use these scripts for Llama 2 pretraining in your own languages or specifically for bangla, follow these additional steps:

 1. **Delete Safetensors Binaries**: The original Llama model from Hugging Face comes with *safetensors* related binaries.
 It is crucial to delete these binaries.
 If not removed, the pretraining script defaults to loading safetensors, which can interfere with saving the modified embedding layer during checkpointing.